 Yes, Joshua Tree is worth it!
 Here’s why you must visit it at least once in your lifetime.

 - The two distinct desert ecosystems.
 Joshua Tree is a combination of the higher elevation of the Mojave Desert and the lower Colorado Desert.
-The Mojave Desert is home to yucca brevifolia or Joshua Tree for which the park is named.
+The Mojave Desert is home to yucca brevifolia or the Joshua Tree.

 - Best stargazing experience.
 If you want to see the Milky Way, this is the best place to see it.
 As this park is about 300 miles from the closest major city, there is no light pollution here.
 The best time to come for stargazing at Joshua Tree is in winter.